dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/getting-started/installation-windows.md

 ### PostgreSQL

-MajorityWorld needs PostgreSQL version 9.4 or above to work.
+DrikGallery needs PostgreSQL version 9.4 or above to work.
 Get the Windows installer from the [project’s download page](https://www.postgresql.org/download/windows/).

 Make sure you keep track of the password you set for the administration account during installation.